 The Thomas B. Curtis Papers contain constituent correspondence and congressional committee material during Curtis’ terms as a Republican U.S. representative from Missouri.
 The bulk of committee material pertains to Ways and Means and Joint Economic Committees.
 The papers are filed chronologically by topic within each year.
 Originals discarded.

 Speeches, news clippings, correspondence, and similar items of a Missouri Democratic Congressman, 1912-1919.
 Prohibition, Ku Klux Klan, women’s suffrage and campaigning are some of the important topics discussed.
 Decker also practiced law in Joplin, Missouri.

-To J.T.F.
-Thompson, n.d.
-Gives information pertinent to the claim of Samuel Tilley.
+The collection contains a letter to J.T.F.
+Thompson, giving information pertinent to the claim of Samuel Tilley.